ArtezGDA/scrapingTool_advertisements/README.md

 ### What can it scrape?
-- the exact loading times for a whole page (not only ad) for one internet session
+- the exact loading times for a whole page for one internet session
-- the percentage of the loading time that was used for ads
+- the percentage of the loading time (mentioned above) that was needed for ads
-- the amount of time it took to load ads for a whole day?
+- the amount of time it took to load ads for a whole day
+- exact and customized data:
+###### mb's:
-- exact data: mb's, per day, month, since you downloaded the plug-in, you can chose what you want to scrape
+     -  per day, month, since you downloaded the plug-in, you can chose what you want to scrape